Illustrated by Karen Ritz

-When my grandmother, Ruth Levin was 99 years old, she moved into a nursing home.
+When my grandmother, Ruth Levin, was 99 years old, she moved into a nursing home.
 She had lived in her apartment in Brooklyn, NY for almost 50 years, so this change was hard for both of us to get used to.
-But even though some things were changing, some things never changed: the fact that she was my grandmother and I was her granddaughter and we loved each other very much.
+But even though some things were changing, one thing never changed: the fact that she was my grandmother and I was her granddaughter and we loved each other very much.
 I wrote Remember That to honor my grandmother, and so I would remember all the important things she told me.

 Friday is my favorite night of the week because Friday night is Shabbos and Shabbos is my special time with Bubbe.

 Before it gets dark, I run across the street to Bubbe’s apartment.

 “Shabbat shalom, shayneh maideleh,” Bubbe says.
 That means, “Good Sabbath, beautiful girl.”

 Then Bubbe kisses my face and leaves red lipstick on my cheek that I wipe off with the back of my hand.

 Bubbe’s house is sparkling clean.
 I help her set the table.
 Before I put silverware out, I rub each piece with a cloth so it shines.

 Bubbe nods, pleased.
 “Everyone who wants to eat has to help out a little.
 Remember that.”